muhammadaliazhar/flask-app-ecs/README.md

-# flask-app-ecs
+# Multi stage docker Builds --- flask-app-ecs
-Simple flask app to be run on ECS
+In this project we practice multi stage docker build